-Due to resource limitations, admission to all of the school's programs is very competitive.
-Approximately one third of all applicants who apply to the professional programs in Accountancy and Computer Information Systems may be admitted.
+Due to resource limitations, admission to the school's program is very competitive.
 Applicants are reviewed using a portfolio approach.
-Among the factors considered are cumulative GPA, skill course GPA, transfer GPA and institution (if applicable), work experience, demonstrated community involvement and leadership skills, and responses to questions located in the professional program application.
-Current admission statistics are available at the Undergraduate Programs Office in the W. P. Carey School of Business.
+Among the factors considered are cumulative GPA, skill course GPA, transfer GPA and institution (if applicable), SAT or ACT scores, work experience, demonstrated community involvement and leadership skills, and responses to questions located in the professional program application.
+Current admission statistics are available in Undergraduate Programs, BA 109, in the W. P. Carey School of Business.